Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q54.
 Which of the following is TRUE About how numeric data would be organized in a Binary Search Tree?

 - [x] For any given node in a binary search tree, the value of the node is greater than all the values in the node's left subtree and less than the ones in its right subtree.
-- [ ] Binary Search Tree cannot be used to organize and search through numeric data, given the complication that arise with very deep trees.
+- [ ] Binary Search Tree cannot be used to organize and search through numeric data, given the complications that arise with very deep trees.
 - [ ] The top node of the binary search tree would be an arbitrary number.
-All the nodes to the left of the top node need to be less than the top node's number, but they don't need to ordered in any particular way.
+All the nodes to the left of the top node need to be less than the top node's number, but they don't need to be ordered in any particular way.
-- [ ] The smallest numeric value would go in the top most node.
+- [ ] The smallest numeric value would go in the topmost node.
 The next highest number would go in its left child node, the the next highest number after that would go in its right child node.
-This pattern would continue until all numeric values were in their own node.
+This pattern would continue until all numeric values were in their node.

 In computer science, a binary search tree (BST), also called an ordered or sorted binary tree, is a rooted binary tree data structure with the key of each internal node being greater than all the keys in the respective node's left subtree and less than the ones in its right subtree.
 [reference](https://en.wikipedia.org/wiki/Binary_search_tree#:~:text=In%20computer%20science%2C%20a%20binary,ones%20in%20its%20right%20subtree.)

 #### Q55.
 Why would you use a decorator?

-- [ ] A decorator is similar to a class and should be used if you are doing functional programming instead of object oriented programming.
+- [ ] A decorator is similar to a class and should be used if you are doing functional programming instead of object-oriented programming.
 - [ ] A decorator is a visual indicator to someone reading your code that a portion of your code is critical and should not be changed.
-- [x] You use the decorator to alter the functionality of a function without having to modify the functions code.
+- [x] You use the decorator to alter the functionality of a function without having to modify the function code.
 - [ ] An import statement is preceded by a decorator, python knows to import the most recent version of whatever package or library is being imported.

-Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.
+Decorators allow us to wrap another function to extend the behavior of the wrapped function, without permanently modifying it.
 [reference](https://www.geeksforgeeks.org/decorators-in-python/)

 #### Q56.
 When would you use a for loop?

-- [ ] Only in some situations, as loops are used only for certain type of programming.
+- [ ] Only in some situations, as loops are used only for certain types of programming.
 - [x] When you need to check every element in an iterable of known length.
 - [ ] When you want to minimize the use of strings in your code.
 - [ ] When you want to run code in one file for a function in another file.